 Matter and energy are transferred through ecosystems as organisms harvest the energy from the sun and interact within the environment.
 How is this energy converted into a usable form?
 How is it processed?
 What organisms are responsible for the energetic interactions seen in an ecosystem?
 These and many more questions will be answered in this class!

 Born To Be Wild (1 quarter)

 Organisms use many methods to reproduce offspring.
 Sometimes the offspring are identical while in other cases they are much different genetically.
 This depends on the type of reproduction method, the random assortment of genes contributed by parents, or changes in the DNA called mutations.
 The variation in traits in sexually reproducing organisms has yielded the amazing diversity of life here on Earth.
 In this class you will learn what genes are, how they work, how we use them to predict offspring, and effects of changes to their DNA.

 Land of the Free, Home of the Brave (1 quarter)

 This is a combination Science/Social Science course.
 This course requires concurrent enrollment in both the science and the social science sections of this one quarter course.

 This course covers the early American Republic after the Revolutionary War.
 Learners will learn how young America creates their government and why they decide to expand west.
 This course also studies the science of human impact on land.
 Learners will study how early Americans used natural resources and their impact on the environment.

 Land of the Free, Home of the Brave will explore the following questions:

 1. How and why did the United States expand?

-2. How did early americans use their natural resources and effect their enviornment?
+2. How did early Americans use their natural resources and effect their environment?